hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * Here I used hyperopt implemented in sklearn, it is random search.
 I also used sklearn grid search, random search

 * Learn Rough Sets (RST) & Fuzzy Rough Sets (FRST)
+  * They are pattern mining methods.
+What is Rough Set: https://www.geeksforgeeks.org/rough-set-theory-an-introduction/
   * Learning Code about basic data analysis with RST & FRST: https://github.com/hanhanwu/Hanhan_Data_Science_Resources2/blob/master/RoughSets_FuzzyRoughSets.R
     * With Rough Sets and Fuzzy Rough Sets in this library, you do use rule induction for classification
-    * The libraru also allows you to do instance selection, which removes noisy, unnecessary or inconsistent instances
+    * The library also allows you to do instance selection, which removes noisy, unnecessary or inconsistent instances
   * reference: https://cran.r-project.org/web/packages/RoughSets/RoughSets.pdf

 * Learn Markov Chain